Muszchrom/Library/readme.md

 run: docker compose -f docker-compose.dev.yml up --build -d

 ### Backend
-If after building the application, the backed container does not start, you need to remove the migrated folders
+If after building the application, the backed container does not start, you need to remove the 'migrations' folders

 ### Connecting to PostgreSQL server